-A lack of recognition for photography in Irish culture lead to the creation of PhotoIreland Festival in 2010.
-Its goal: to cultivate a better understanding of photography and promote the works of Irish artists both nationally and abroad.
+A lack of recognition for photography in Irish culture lead to the creation of PhotoIreland Festival back in 2010 with the aim of cultivating curiosity and recognition of photography and promote the works of Irish artists, both nationally and abroad.
 It also attracts visiting artists from across the globe through a series of events and exhibitions.
-Some of the highlights include PhotoIreland Book Fair, The Library Project and exhibitions from Dominic Hawgood, Christine Peschek and other international artists.
+Some of the highlights include PhotoIreland Book and Magazine Fair, exhibitions from international artists and various themes.

-Formed in 2013, this aptly named annual Festival of Curiosity is dedicated to all things science.
-Taking place in venues across the city, it celebrates science, technology, design, maths and the arts.
-Its packed programme is ideal for families, as it instils curiosity, thought and innovation, whilst combining learning with fun.
+Formed in 2013, this aptly named annual Festival of Curiosity is dedicated to all things science, art and design & technology.
+Taking place across 14 venues in the city, and catering to people of all ages, especially families, as it instills curiosity, thought and innovation, whilst combining learning with fun.

 Immerse yourself in two weeks of music, comedy, dance and theatre.
-This Fringe Festival has a dynamic programme and is the perfect platform for new and innovative acts to try new material as well as attracting well-known artists, actors and comedians.
+The Dublin Fringe Festival has a dynamic program and is the perfect platform for new and innovative acts to try new material as well as attracting well-known artists, actors and comedians.
 Over 40 indoor and outdoor venues across the city will be transformed into stages to showcase over 800 events.

 All-Ireland Hurling & Football Finals